pnoltes/demonstrator-cluster/README.md

 TODO

 ##Bootstrap
-TODO explain the etcd discovery cluster & explain the docker service registry
+TODO explain the etcd discovery cluster & explain the docker service registry.

 ##Workers
-TODO explain the workers (fleet configuration)
+TODO explain the workers (fleet configuration).

 ##Update the docker images
-TODO explain how the the docker images in the docker registry can be updated
+TODO explain how the the docker images in the docker registry can be updated.

 ##Known shortcomming
-* The cluster still needs a external etcd to be able to bootstrap the cluster
+* The cluster still needs a external etcd to be able to bootstrap the cluster.
-* The docker registry service is still external, this can be moved to the cluster workers
+* The docker registry service is still external, this can be moved to the cluster workers.
+* On Fedora the disableling the dynamic firewall (` sudo systemctl stop firewalld.service`) is needed to be able to push and download docker images.